 - Lord Norman Foster

-The Museum’s expansion, designed by Pritzker Prize-winning architect Lord Norman Foster of the architectural firm Foster + Partners, is the most comprehensive in the institution’s 78-year history.
-Dramatic changes include boldly re-orienting the main entrance to South Dixie Highway, which restores the symmetrical east-west campus axis created in 1941 by original architect Marion Sims Wyeth, and in the process transforms how the Museum engages with the community for the better.
+The Museum’s expansion, designed by Pritzker Prize-winning architect Lord Norman Foster of the architectural firm Foster + Partners, was the most comprehensive in the institution’s history.
+Dramatic changes include boldly re-orienting the main entrance to South Dixie Highway, which restores the symmetrical east-west campus axis created in 1941 by original architect Marion Sims Wyeth.

 The new 59,000 square-foot Kenneth C. Griffin Building is fronted by Heyman Plaza, which is anchored by the 19-foot-high sculpture, Typewriter Eraser, Scale X (1999), by Claes Oldenburg and his wife, Coosje van Bruggen.
 Shaded by both vegetation and the building, people can meet, gather, or simply contemplate here before or after a Museum visit.
-From its calming Michelle and Joseph Jacobs Reflecting Pool to a shimmering canopy that appears to float above, the Plaza will become a memorable gateway to the Museum.
+From its calming Michelle and Joseph Jacobs Reflecting Pool to the shimmering canopy above, the Plaza becomes a gateway to the Museum.

-The building and accompanying lush sculpture garden, which open to the public on February 9, 2019, enable the Norton to exhibit more art, present more programs, and provide a growing, but culturally underserved community with a breathtaking, brighter, more welcoming, up-to-date center for the public to engage with -- and enjoy -- art and culture.
+The building and accompanying lush sculpture garden, opened to the public on February 9, 2019, enabling the Norton to exhibit more art, present more programs, and provide a growing, but culturally underserved community with a breathtaking, brighter, more welcoming center for the public to enjoy art and culture.

 ||February 6, 2016

 Design Architect for Building and Landscape: Foster + Partners